sinbadtrader2020/sinbad_cms/README.md

 #this user will have all the permission of sinbad admib panel
 ./manage.py createsuperuser

+#inside admin folder check if static/images/sinbad-logo1.png is there
+#If not the create the folder inside static
+#you will find the logo in sinbad-logo1.png in base directory of the project
+   images/sinbad-logo1.png

 # run the project Port address
 ./manage.py runserver Portaddress
 Example: ./manage.py runserver 8000